 Medical oncologists call the plays, determining the best options for treatment and guiding the care team.
 They work closely with radiation oncologists and surgical oncologists, ensuring that you get the best care, at each step in your treatment plan.
 Learn about the important players on your cancer care team.

 But when you’re finished with all of your treatment regimens, oncologist appointments, and follow ups, what’s next?

 Here’s where you make the call: Ask for an end-of-treatment summary.
 This is a document that maps out what you and your doctors already know, summarizing your cancer diagnosis and the steps included in your treatment.
 This information is important because it can help your primary care physician understand your medical history and better map out a plan for the future.
-Dana-Farber has created a Survivorship Toolkit (PDF) to guide you through the steps.

 Avoid incomplete passes